-The Group's management is currently reviewing the impact of PFRS 17 across its entire business and has established a project team to manage the implementation approach.
+The Group's management, including the Company, is currently reviewing the impact of IFRS 17 across its entire business and has established a project team to manage the implementation program.

 Financial Instruments

 • PFRS 9, 'Financial instruments'.
 PFRS 9 deals with the classification, measurement and impairment of financial instruments, as well as hedge accounting.